top of page

 Research.
 Teaching.
 Public Health.

-The major reason people die of breast cancer is because their cancer has become resistant to targeted therapies (i.e. drugs that target a specific pro-growth molecule or pathway).
+A major reason people die of cancer is because their cancer has become resistant to targeted therapies (i.e. drugs that target a specific pro-growth molecule or pathway).

-The Nayar Laboratory at Johns Hopkins University is dedicated to the study of therapeutic resistance in breast cancer.
+The Nayar Laboratory at Johns Hopkins University is dedicated to the study of therapeutic resistance in breast and ovarian cancer.
 Equally important to our mission is the training of the next generation of cancer researchers.
-Our goal is to lessen the public health burden of breast cancer through science.
+Our goal is to lessen the public health burden of cancer through science.

 Home: Welcome